 - Curry powder: See the previous paragraphs above.
 This spice blend is located in the spice aisle.
 There are tons of varieties.
 Choose a simple blend like the one previously suggested.
 Much curry spice can sometimes be hot and spicy.
 Be careful with your purchase.

 - Tomato paste: regular tomato paste is fine.
 Unsalted or organic tomato paste is preferable.

 - Fresh red chiles: this is an optional ingredient in the cookbook.
-Noubess hot and spicy sauce replaced the fresh chiles.
+Noubess hot and spicy sauce replaced the fresh chiles in my recipe.

 - Lemon juice: a secret ingredient that is sure to elevate the taste of your food.
 It is a must-have fresh lemon.

-- Coconut milk: this will help thickens the sauce.
+- Coconut milk: this will help thicken the sauce.
 Don’t substitute this ingredient.

 How to make Coconut Fish Curry

 This recipe comes together in less than one hour, from cleaning the fish to cooking it in a delicious and creamy sauce.